Support for Open Access Publication for the Financial Year 2019

 - The entire amount, i.e. total costs for application processing charges from the previous year must be entered under “Other operating expenses” in the Cost plan.

-- All articles for which article processing charges have been incurred in 2018 must be entered in a separate list using the designated template found at the bottom of this page.
+- All articles for which article processing charges have been incurred in 2019 must be entered in a separate list using the designated template found at the end of this call.
 The list must be as complete as possible.
 Required fields are marked with an asterisk.
 Articles lacking complete information in the required fields will be deleted from the list.
 The list, which must be submitted by the application deadline, must:

-- be attached to the grant application in PDF format using the field for Project description.
+- be uploaded as an attachment to the grant application in PDF format using the field for Project description.

-- The project administrator and the project manager must be the same person.
+- Project Owner: the project administrator and the project manager must be the same person.

-- Total costs entered into the funding plan for article processing costs incurred in 2018 must be distributed between “Own financing” (50 per cent of the entire amount) and “Amount sought from the Research Council” (50 per cent of the entire amount).
+- Funding plan: total costs entered into the funding plan for article processing costs incurred in 2019 must be distributed between “Own financing” (50 per cent of the entire amount) and “Amount sought from the Research Council” (50 per cent of the entire amount).

 Links to websites and documents, as well as other attachments than those specified above, will not be included in the application review process.
 There is no technical validation of the content of the attachments you upload, so please make sure that you upload the correct file for the selected type of attachment.